mimvoid/hellwal/README.md

 Also you have couple of cool arguments to manipulate how colors will be computed:

-- you can create all palette more dark by specifying ``--dark-offset`` from 0-1:
+- you can make all colors in palette darker by specifying ``--dark-offset`` from 0-1:

 ```sh
 hellwal -i [wallpaper] --light --dark-offset 0.5